 Access tokens for authentication from approved clients

-By default, Tableau Online sites allow users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
+By default, Tableau Cloud sites allow users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
 This type of authentication also uses OAuth access tokens to store the users' credentials securely.

 For more information, see Access Sites from Connected Clients.